 A trip to Xochimilco can go one of two ways.
-It can either be a boring tourist trap where you sit on a boat in the hot sun for a few hours.
-On the other hand, it can be an amazing day spent with friends boozing and cruising along an ancient waterway.
-I’ve had both experiences, but when you get it right, Xochimilco is an absolutely roaring good time.
+Xochimilco can be a boring tourist trap where you sit on a boat in the hot sun for a few hours.
+On the other hand, it can be an amazing day spent with friends boozing and cruising along an ancient Aztec waterway.
+I’ve had both experiences at Xochimilco.
+When you get it right, Xochimilco is an absolutely roaring good time.
 It’s one of my favorite ways to spend a day in Mexico City.
-Day drinking, lazily floating along the river, and surrounded by music, good vibes, and people having fun.
+Day drinking, floating lazily on the river, and surrounded by vibrant music, good vibes, and people having fun.
 What more do you need?!

 This post contains affiliate links.
 That means that I may earn a commission if you make a purchase through these links.

 There are a few essentials you need to have before heading to Xochimilco.
 The most important is a squad.
 Each boat can fit between 12 to 15 people.
 You’ll want to have as close to that number as possible.
 When you’re on a boat for several hours, a variety of human energy is absolutely necessary so things stay lively and spiced up.
 Next up, booze and cash.
 It’s a lot more fun if people are pitching in for mariachi bands and shots of tequila along the way.
 Xochimilco is cash only.
 Make sure to have plenty on hand.

 Xochimilco is also one of the few things that I’d recommend going when it’s most touristy.
 The weekends are prime time for a day out on the river.
 Tourist crowds can be annoying, but the energy at Xochimilco is electric and palpable on the weekends.
 The more people there are, the better.